American national gangraped in Kerala, 2 held | Law-Order

 American national gangraped in Kerala, 2 held

-An American woman, who had arrived in India recently and was staying at an ashram near here, was allegedly gangraped by two men.The accused men were caught on Tuesday and an FIR under various sections, including 376D gangrape and 3762n repeatedly raping same woman, of the IPC, has been registered against them, police said.The arrest of the men is yet to be recorded.
+An American woman, who had arrived in India recently and was staying at an ashram near here, was allegedly gangraped by two men.The accused men were caught on Wednesday and an FIR under various sections, including 376D gangrape and 3762n repeatedly raping same woman, of the IPC, was registered against them, police said.The arrest of the men is yet to be recorded.

 - Country: